-According to Vanderbilt University regulations, the Ph.D. dissertation must be completed and the dissertation defense passed within four years after the student has passed the Qualifying Exam and has been admitted to candidacy for the degree.
+While our program expects students to defend by their fifth year (but see milestones table for clinical students), Vanderbilt University regulations stipulate that the Ph.D. dissertation must be completed and the dissertation defense passed within four years after the student has passed the Qualifying Exam and has been admitted to candidacy for the degree.
 Upon petition to the graduate school by the Director of Graduate Studies of the student's home department, a one-year extension of candidacy may be granted.
 If the time period allotted has expired without successful completion of the dissertation defense, the student is formally removed from the rolls of the Graduate School and will have to re-apply for admission which is subject to the approval of the program faculty.
 Students re-admitted in this manner may be required to retake the Qualifying Examination.